HMHS Britannic: Rescue

-Compared to Titanic, the rescue of Britannic was facilitated by three factors: The water temperature was higher (20 C compared to -2 C for Titanic), more lifeboats were available (35 were successfully launched and stayed afloat compared to Titanics 20), and help was closer (it arrived less than two hours after first distress call compared to three and a half hours for Titanic).
+Compared to Titanic, the rescue of Britannic was facilitated by four factors: The water temperature was higher (20 C compared to -2 C for Titanic), more lifeboats were available (35 were successfully launched and stayed afloat compared to Titanics 20), help was closer (it arrived less than two hours after first distress call compared to three and a half hours for Titanic and far less people were on board Britannic (less than half than on Titanic)).

 The first to arrive on the scene were fishermen from Kea on their caïque, who picked many survivors from the water.
 At 10:00, sighted the first lifeboats and 10 minutes later stopped and picked up 339 survivors.
 Armed boarding steamer HMS Heroic had arrived some minutes earlier and picked up 494.
 Some 150 had made it to Korissia, Kea, where surviving doctors and nurses from Britannic were trying to save the injured, using aprons and pieces of lifebelts to make dressings.
 A little barren quayside served as their operating room.

 Scourge and Heroic had no deck space for more survivors, and they left for Piraeus signalling the presence of those remaining at Korissia. arrived at 11:45 and, after sweeping the area, anchored in the small port at 13:00 to offer medical assistance and take on board the remaining survivors.
 At 14:00 the light cruiser arrived.
 Foxhound departed for Piraeus at 14:15 while Foresight remained to arrange the burial on Kea of RAMC Sergeant William Sharpe, who had died of his injuries.
 Another two survivors died on the Heroic and one on the French tug Goliath.
 The three were buried with military honours in the Piraeus Naval and Consular Cemetery.
 The last fatality was G. Honeycott, who died at the Russian Hospital at Piraeus shortly after the funerals.